William Regal: The Un-Americans (2002–2003)

-On 30 September episode of Raw, every member of The Un-Americans lost their matches, causing the group to separate later in the night and break away into separate groups.
+On the 30 September episode of Raw, every member of The Un-Americans lost their matches, causing the group to separate later in the night and break away into separate groups.
 Regal began teaming with Lance Storm, Christian formed a tag team with Chris Jericho and Test branched off into single competition.
 On 30 September episode of Raw, both Christian and Storm lost matches to Randy Orton, while Regal and Test lost to Rob Van Dam and Tommy Dreamer.
 This led to all four members attacking each other, thus disbanding the team.
-Storm and Regal won the WWE World Tag Team Championship from Booker T and Goldust thanks to Regal's brass knuckles on 6 January 2003 episode of Raw.
-They lost the championship to Dudley Boyz at the Royal Rumble on 19 January. but they regained the championship the next night on Raw thanks to an impromptu match set up by Chief Morley after Regal and Storm had put Bubba through a table.
-At No Way Out on 23 February, Regal and Storm defeated Kane and Rob Van Dam to retain the title in what would be his last match for over a year.
+Storm and Regal won the World Tag Team Championship from Booker T and Goldust thanks to Regal's brass knuckles on 6 January 2003 episode of Raw.
+They lost the championship to Dudley Boyz at the Royal Rumble on 19 January, but they regained the championship the next night on Raw thanks to an impromptu match set up by Chief Morley after Regal and Storm had put Bubba through a table.
+At No Way Out on 23 February, Regal and Storm defeated Kane and Rob Van Dam to retain the World Tag Team Championship in what would be his last match for over a year.

-In his 2005 autobiography, Regal recalls having swelling all over his body, high heart rate and trouble sleeping in the lead-up to the match.
+In his 2005 autobiography, Regal recalls having swelling all over his body, high heart rate and trouble sleeping in the lead-up to the match at No Way Out.
 During the match, he suffered a concussion and was briefly knocked unconscious.
 Over the next few days, Regal's health worsened and he consulted a doctor.
 He was informed that he had contracted a heart parasite from a WWE tour of India in November 2002.
 This, coupled with his aforementioned concussion, kept him out of action for the rest of the year.

-Various tag teams (2004–2006)
+Teaming with Eugene (2004–2005)

-Regal returned after a one-year absence on 5 April 2004 episode of Raw.
+Regal returned after a one-year absence on the 5 April 2004 episode of Raw.
 Upon his return, Raw General Manager Eric Bischoff appointed him the guardian of his kayfabe "mentally challenged" nephew Eugene.
 Regal initially refused, but was demanded to do so in order to be reinstated onto the active roster.
 Initially annoyed at having to "babysit" Eugene, Regal eventually grew very fond of him and they became friends, becoming a face in the process.
 On the 10 May episode of Raw, Bischoff told Regal to sabotage Eugene's match so he would quit with embarrassment, in return for Regal being reinstated.
 Despite reluctantly tripping Eugene, he still managed to defeat his opponent.
-Regal was eventually reinstated on 21 June episode of Raw, before being put in a match with Kane at Bischoff's behest, which Regal lost after being knocked out by Kane.
+Regal was eventually reinstated on the 21 June episode of Raw, before being put in a match with Kane at Bischoff's behest, which Regal lost after being knocked out by Kane.